brainhackschool-taiwan/brainhackschool-taiwan.github.io/docs/modules.md

 You have to complete 6 modules in week 1, 3 modules in week 2, and 1 module in week 3.
 Of course, you can complete all the modules.
 But for students who have limited time, you should choose the modules that is related to your projects.
 You can post your concerns on the discord server or discuss with TAs to find your direction for picking modules.

 {: .important }
 Brainhack School Taiwan have flexible schedule such that students are encouraged to complete modules before May.
-Some modules have assignment that is not accessible by that time, we will prepare substitutive assignments to Taiwan hubs. **Sorry! we are still working on this.**
+Some modules have assignment that is not accessible by that time, we will prepare substitutive assignments to Taiwan hubs.

 # TOC
 {: .no_toc .text-delta }